daniell0gda/tasmota-temperature-gauge/readme.md

   with his [starter](https://github.com/edgeworkscreative/stencil-electron-app-starter)

 ## TODO

-- Alert when temperature reaches min or max
 - Installer is slow as hell and kinda big (big is maybe not that much fixable because of electron)